MiningCryptoLive/doge-ltc-merged-mining-pool/README.md

     //Remote nodes need additional configuration if they're on WAN or LAN (firewalls, port forwarding, etc.)
     -zmqpubhashblock="tcp://0.0.0.0:<your-port-here>"

+    Copy config.example.json to config.json to get started.
+    In config.json edit the variables to your pool. in block_notify_url only 1 port is needed.

 Setting up the Postgres database
 --------------------------------